sedostheatre/sedos.co.uk/input/events/when-the-rain-stops-falling-auditions.md

 The play is directed by Helena Bumpus, with Assistant Direction from Lloyd Smith, Movement by Kim Barker, Costumes by Wing-Ho Lin and Lighting by Olly Levett.
 It will be performed at the Bridewell Theatre in February 2022.

-In-person auditions will be held on Saturday 23 and Monday 25 October (video auditions also accepted), and slots can be booked online at membership.sedos.co.uk with more information on our website.
+In-person auditions will be held on Saturday 23 and Monday 25 October (video auditions also accepted), and slots can be booked online at [membership.sedos.co.uk](https://membership.sedos.co.uk/) with more information on the full audition notice below.

+For more information contact: [rain@sedos.co.uk ](mailto:rain@sedos.co.uk)

 ## [VIEW THE FULL AUDITION NOTICE](https://docs.google.com/document/d/1yojh6TaR8lNuwBGkfoBzYNN3v8dYQearRDChD3Uh7ec/edit?usp=sharing)

+### \
-### **KEY DATES**
+**KEY DATES**

 **Open auditions** | Sat 23 Oct (11am-4pm) and Mon 25 Oct (7-10pm)\
 **Recalls** | Sat 30 Oct (10am-6pm)\